aneessaheba/Resume-Rating-Tool/README.md

 - Python 3.9 or higher
 - A Google account (to access Gemini API)
 - (Optional) Anaconda and Visual Studio Code
-- Internet connection

 ---

 ### 2. Create a Virtual Environment (Optional but Recommended)